Approval workflows are an integral part of controlling spend and help you ensure that the right people are reviewing a spend request.

 Reporting manager

-This approver role automatically identifies the current reporting manager of the requestor and redirects the spend request to them for review.
+This reporting manager role automatically identifies the current manager of the requestor and redirects the spend request to them for review.

 The reporting manager of an employee can be set in 2 ways: